hahnlab/CAFE5/README.md

 _autoconf_ command to create the configure file provided in the released versions.

-The CAFE5 executable will be put inside the “bin” folder.
-Then just copy the binary file to somewhere on your path, such as /usr/local/bin.
+The CAFE5 executable will be located in the “bin” folder.
+One can either copy the binary file to a directory in your PATH, such as /usr/local/bin.
 Alternatively, add /path/to/CAFE5/bin/ to your
 \$PATH variable (in your .bashrc or .bash profile).